mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 `@RestController`:
 1. It's stereotype
 2. All handler methods in the rest controller should have their return value written directly to the body of the response, rather than being carried in the model to a view for rendering.
-3. Yet another option would be to return a ResponseEntity object.s

 ## When do you need @ResponseBody?

+With Spring 4.0, the `@ResponseBody` annotation has been moved to the type level, so it can be added to interfaces, classes, or other annotations.

-- `@ResponseBody` on class: the controller becomes restcontroller.
+1. on class: the controller becomes restcontroller.

-- `@ResponseBody` on method: return serialized data througth **HttpMessageConverter** to response body, rather than passing the model and view.
+2. on method: return serialized data througth **HttpMessageConverter** to response body, rather than passing the model and view.
     ```java
     @RequestMapping(value="/test",
       produces = {MediaType.APPLICATION_JSON_UTF8_VALUE})